rotki/rotki/docs/api.rst

    :statuscode 200: Balances successfully queried.
    :statuscode 400: Provided JSON is in some way malformed
-   :statuscode 409: User is not logged in.
-Invalid blockchain, or problems querying the given blockchain
+   :statuscode 401: User is not logged in.
+   :statuscode 409: Invalid blockchain, or problems querying the given blockchain
    :statuscode 500: Internal rotki error
    :statuscode 502: An external service used in the query such as etherscan or blockchain.info could not be reached or returned unexpected response.